tpbabdul/TundeP/Project MERN 3.md

 It was pretty straighforward following the script, but then I experienced some issues when I added the key value pair in the package.json file "proxy": "http://localhost:5000".

 when I ran the "npm run dev" command, the applicatipon did not start running on localhost:3000

+I tried on 2 other occasions to attempt the rest of the project but the errors kept occuring so I stopped.